The Conway-Sloane calculus for 2-adic lattices: 2-adic symbols

+Underbrackets indicate the terms involved in the moves.
+One can also sign walk between scales $16$ and~$32$, between scales $64$ and~$128$, and between scales $256$ and~$512$.
+But no sign walk is possible between scales $128$ and~$256$, because that compartment has dimension~$2$ and oddity${}\mathrel{\not\equiv}\pm2$ mod~$8$.
+More conceptually, a sign walk would give the illegal compartment $[128^-256^-]_4$.

-\begin{proof} Refine the Jordan decomposition to a fine decomposition $F$, apply the corresponding sign walk operation \eqref{item-sign-walking-adjacent-scales-I-and-II}--\eqref{item-sign-walking-scales-differ-by-factor-of-4} from lemma~\ref{lem-sign-walking-for-fine-symbols} to suitable terms of $F$, and observe the corresponding change in the Jordan symbol.
-In case \eqref{item-sign-walking-in-a-compartment} care is required because lemma~\ref{lem-sign-walking-for-fine-symbols} requires both terms of $F$ to be givers or both to be receivers.
-If the compartment has dimension${}>2$ then we may arrange this by giver permutation (which preserves the compartment oddity and therefore doesn't change the $2$-adic symbol).
-In dimension~$2$ the (compartment oddity)${}\cong\pm2$ hypothesis rules out the case that one is a giver and one a receiver, since givers and receivers have subscripts $1$ and $-1$ mod~$4$. \end{proof}
+\begin{proof} Refine the Jordan decomposition to a fine decomposition $F$, apply the corresponding sign walk operation \eqref{item-sign-walking-adjacent-scales-I-and-II}--\eqref{item-sign-walking-scales-differ-by-factor-of-4} from Lemma~\ref{lem-sign-walking-for-fine-symbols} to suitable terms of $F$, and observe the corresponding change in the Jordan symbol.
+In case \eqref{item-sign-walking-in-a-compartment} some care is required because Lemma~\ref{lem-sign-walking-for-fine-symbols} requires both terms of $F$ to be givers or both to be receivers.
+If the compartment has dimension${}>2$ then we may arrange this by giver permutation (which preserves compartment oddity by Lemma~\ref{lem-giver-permutation-and-conversion}).
+In dimension~$2$ the hypothesis

+rules out the case that one is a giver and one a receiver, since givers and receivers have subscripts $1$ and $-1$ mod~$4$ respectively. \end{proof}

 \begin{theorem}[Equivalence of $2$-adic symbols] Suppose given two lattices with Jordan decompositions.
-Then the lattices are isometric if and only if the $2$-adic symbols of these decompositions are related by a sequence of the sign walk operations in lemma~\ref{lem-sign-walking-for-2-adic-symbols}. \end{theorem}
+Then the lattices are isometric if and only if the $2$-adic symbols of these decompositions are related by a sequence of the sign walk operations in Lemma~\ref{lem-sign-walking-for-2-adic-symbols}. \end{theorem}

 \begin{proof} The previous lemma shows that sign walks preserve isometry type.
 So suppose the lattices are isometric.
-Refine the Jordan decompositions to fine decompositions, apply theorem~\ref{thm-equivalence-of-fine-symbols} to obtain a chain of intermediate fine symbols, and consider the corresponding $2$-adic symbols.
-In the proof of lemma~\ref{lem-oddity-fusion} we explained why giver permutation and conversion don't change the $2$-adic symbol, and that sign walking between same-scale terms also has no effect.
-The effects of the remaining sign walk operations are recorded in lemma~\ref{lem-sign-walking-for-2-adic-symbols}. \end{proof}
+Refine the Jordan decompositions to fine decompositions, apply Theorem~\ref{thm-equivalence-of-fine-symbols} to obtain a chain of intermediate fine symbols, and consider the corresponding $2$-adic symbols.
+Lemma~\ref{lem-giver-permutation-and-conversion} shows that giver permutation and conversion don't change compartment oddities, so they leave $2$-adic symbol unchanged.
+In the proof of Lemma~\ref{lem-oddity-fusion} we explained why sign walking between same-scale terms also has no effect.
+The effects of the remaining sign walk operations are recorded in Lemma~\ref{lem-sign-walking-for-2-adic-symbols}. \end{proof}

-A lattice may have more than one $2$-adic symbol, but the only remaining ambiguity lies in the positions of the signs:
+A lattice may have more than one $2$-adic symbol, but the only remaining freedom lies in the positions of the signs: